gitlevich/thinking-about-agents/attention-is-all-you-are.md

 A **contrast** is an axis in the agent’s contrast space, with an ordered range of possible observations at this scale;
 what matters is that the agent can distinguish positions along it at its current resolution.

+From a distance this sounds like the usual “high-dimensional space” language, but the emphasis is different.
+Saying “a 1024-dimensional embedding space” tells me almost nothing about what actually matters.
+Saying “1024 contrasts” forces me to imagine 1024 specific ways this agent can tell “more” from “less,” “this” from “that,” at this scale, and to explain why each of them is worth spending attention on.
+In AL, a dimension only earns its keep if it is a live contrast for the agent.

 An **observation** is the current value of a contrast for the observer.
 If there is no possible difference along a contrast, there is nothing to observe.

-**Scale** is about which differences and choices are visible as “one step.”
-At a coarse scale, “move to San Francisco” is one choice; at a finer scale it contains many smaller choices.
-Two agents are at the same scale when they can directly entangle.
+**Scale** is the size of change that currently counts as “one move” in my narrative.
+At one scale, “move to San Francisco” is a single choice; at a finer scale it unfolds into many choices (find an apartment, sign a lease, pack boxes).
+At a coarser scale, the same thing might be just one step in “change my life.”
+Two agents are at the same scale when the moves they can make toward each other feel like comparable steps and can directly entangle.

 A **frame** is all my current observations along the contrasts I am currently attending to, at my current scale and spatial/temporal resolution.